 Carlos Sainz Vázquez de Castro (Spanish pronunciation: ; born 1 September 1994) is a Spanish racing driver, currently competing in Formula One for Ferrari.
 Sainz has won four Formula One Grands Prix across 10 seasons.

 Born in Madrid, Sainz is the son of two-time World Rally Champion Carlos Sainz.
-Graduating from karting to junior formulae in 2010, Sainz won his first championship at the 2011 Formula Renault 2.0 Northern European Cup.
-After racing in British Formula 3, the Formula 3 Euro Series and FIA European Formula 3 with Carlin Motorsport in 2012, Sainz moved up to the GP3 Series with Arden International in 2013.
-He found success in the Formula Renault 3.5 Series, winning the championship in 2014 with DAMS.
+Graduating from karting to junior formulae in 2010, Sainz won his first championship at the Formula Renault NEC in 2011 with Koiranen, finishing runner-up to Robin Frijns in the Eurocup that year.
+After racing in British Formula 3, the Formula 3 Euro Series and FIA European Formula 3 with Carlin in 2012, Sainz moved up to the GP3 Series with Arden in 2013, finishing tenth in his rookie season.
+He then found success in the Formula Renault 3.5 Series, winning the championship in 2014 with DAMS.

-A member of the Red Bull Junior Team from 2010 to 2014, Sainz signed with Scuderia Toro Rosso for the 2015 season, debuting alongside Max Verstappen.
-He remained at Toro Rosso until the 2017 United States Grand Prix, where he replaced Jolyon Palmer at Renault, having already signed for the team from 2018.
+A member of the Red Bull Junior Team since 2010, Sainz signed with Toro Rosso in 2015, debuting alongside Max Verstappen.
+He remained at Toro Rosso until the 2017 United States Grand Prix, where he replaced Jolyon Palmer at Renault, having already signed with the team from 2018 onwards.
 Sainz moved to McLaren in 2019, ending his association with Red Bull.
-He took his maiden podium at the Brazilian Grand Prix that year, followed by another at the 2020 Italian Grand Prix.
-Sainz signed for Scuderia Ferrari at the conclusion of the 2020 season, replacing Sebastian Vettel to partner Charles Leclerc.
-After a winless season for Ferrari in 2021, Sainz took his maiden pole position and win at the 2022 British Grand Prix.
-He would take further wins for Ferrari at Singapore in 2023, as well as Australia and Mexico City in 2024.
+He took his maiden podium at the Brazilian Grand Prix that year, followed by another at the Italian Grand Prix in 2020.
+Sainz signed for Ferrari in 2021, replacing Sebastian Vettel to partner Charles Leclerc.
+After a winless debut season for Ferrari, Sainz took his maiden pole position and win at the British Grand Prix in 2022.
+He took further wins for Ferrari at Singapore in 2023, as well as Australia and Mexico City in 2024.

-As of the 2024 São Paulo Grand Prix, Sainz has achieved four race wins, six pole positions, four fastest laps and 25 podiums in Formula One.
-Sainz will leave Ferrari at the end of the 2024 season to join Williams.
+As of the 2024 Qatar Grand Prix, Sainz has achieved four race wins, six pole positions, four fastest laps and 26 podiums in Formula One.
+Sainz is set to leave Ferrari at the end of the 2024 season to join Williams.

 Sainz started his career in karting in 2006, after participating in smaller series, in 2008, he won the Asia-Pacific KF3 title, as well as finishing runner-up in the Spanish Championship.
 In 2009, he also won the Junior Monaco Kart Cup, and was runner-up in the European KF3 Championship.
 While at driving school in Madrid, he was coached by María de Villota.